 Softcat's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Softcat reported total carbon emissions of approximately 366,650,240 kg CO2e, with Scope 1 emissions at about 95,620 kg CO2e, Scope 2 emissions at approximately 311,610 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 366,243,010 kg CO2e.
-This represents a slight increase from 2023, where total emissions were about 357,848,990 kg CO2e, with Scope 1 at 184,190 kg CO2e, Scope 2 at approximately 378,800 kg CO2e, and Scope 3 at around 357,286,000 kg CO2e.
-Softcat has set ambitious climate commitments, aiming for a 45% reduction in gross emissions across all scopes by 2030, relative to a FY2021 baseline.
-This target has been approved by the Science Based Targets initiative (SBTi).
-Additionally, the company is committed to achieving net-zero emissions across its value chain by 2050.
-Long-term goals include a 90% reduction in Scope 1 and 2 emissions by 2040, alongside a similar 90% reduction in Scope 3 emissions.
-These commitments reflect Softcat's proactive approach to addressing climate change and align with industry standards for greenhouse gas emissions reductions.
-The company is on track to meet its near-term targets, demonstrating a commitment to sustainability and environmental responsibility.
+In 2024, Softcat reported total carbon emissions of approximately 366,650,240 kg CO2e, with Scope 1 emissions at about 95,620 kg CO2e, Scope 2 emissions at approximately 311,610 kg CO2e (location-based), and a significant contribution from Scope 3 emissions, which totalled around 366,243,010 kg CO2e.
+This includes major sources such as purchased goods and services (about 302,069,700 kg CO2e) and employee commuting (approximately 2,308,200 kg CO2e).
+Softcat has set ambitious climate commitments, aiming for a 45% reduction in gross emissions across all scopes by 2030, relative to a 2021 baseline.
+This target has been approved by the Science Based Targets initiative (SBTi) and encompasses all scopes (1, 2, and 3).
+Furthermore, the company is committed to achieving net-zero emissions across its value chain by 2040, with a long-term goal of reducing Scope 1 and 2 emissions by 90% by the same year.
+The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+Softcat's proactive approach to sustainability reflects its commitment to addressing climate change and reducing its carbon footprint in line with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents